 However, what stands out here is how the employees exercise solidarity, the more the corporation tries to alienate them within the workspace.
 In fact, the close bond between the employees is almost revolutionary since corporations usually encourage only limited interactions within the workspace.
 The bonds between the employees also push the plot forward, as we see love and friendship bloom over the seasons of the show.

-‘Superstore’ Season 5 does not have an official trailer yet.
-You can check out the trailer of Season 4 below.
+You can check out the trailer of’Superstore’ Season 5 below.

 Read More: Upcoming NBC Shows